 Let's flip calendar pages backward, imagine we all had a turntable and a 33 1/3 LP, and open our ears to a few scores that deserve another listen.

 Paul Ferris' Theme to Witchfinder General

 The Witchfinder General (1967): Romance in a World that Descends into Horror

-Then, the romantic sounds take a darker, more ominous downward spin only to become sweepingly adventurous once again.
+The romantic sounds take a darker, more ominous downward spin only to become sweepingly adventurous once again.
 As the song reaches its final cords, there is a somewhat ominous tone lurking beneath the adventurous, high romance tone.

 Ron Grainer's Theme to The Omega Man (1971)

 Ron Grainer Crafts the Lonely Image of The Omega Man (1971)

 The Omega Man was the second adaptation of Richard Matheson's I Am Legend.
 (The first being the Vincent Price 1964 classic The Last Man on Earth) Charlton Heston was riding a sci-fi career resurgence thanks to Planet of the Apes and, soon after The Omega Man, he would appear in 1973's very bleak classic Soylent Green.